Skip To Main Content

 Impetigo

-Until 24 hours after treatment began
+Until 24 hours after treatment began and sores are drying or improving

 Strep Throat